Professor Stephen Rippon

 I have research interests across the Roman, medieval and post-medieval periods, particularly in the area of landscape archaeology.

 I have a particular interest in the Roman-medieval transition, with some of my earliest research examining landscapes South East and South West Britain (eg Essex Archaeology and History 22 (1991) and in The Severn Estuary: the Evolution of a Wetland Landscape (1997).
 More recently, a Leverhulme Trust grant funded a major overview of the palaeoenvironmental analyses that cover the Roman to early medieval periods, and the relationship between excavated Romano-British and medieval field systems (The Fields of Britannia project).
+Long-term continuities in territorial structures across eastern England were explored in Kingdom, Cvitas and County (2021), and I am currently exploring the Roman to medieval transition across the South-West of England in the Hidden Kingdoms project.

 I also have a long standing interest in the characterisation of historic landscapes, having undertaken the Gwent Levels Historic Landscape Study for Cadw and the Countryside Council for Wales (published in 1996 as The Gwent Levels: The Evolution of a Wetland Landscape), with fiuther work on that landscape published in Beyond the Medieval Village (2008).
 I have supervised numerous PhD students who have carried out characterisation-based research in Devon and elsewhere, and advised the English Heritage historic landscape characterisation of Somerset.
 I have published a revised second edition of the Council for British Archaeology Handbook on Historic Landscape Analysis: Deciphering the Countryside.
 I was awarded an AHRC KTF grant in 2009 for a project called Our Wetland Heritage, working with Essex County Council and the RSPB in the development of a new nature reserve in southern Essex (a paper from which has recently been published in the journal Landscapes (vol 38.ii, 2013).